Bark painting: Ground

-In all cases, the bark is first covered with a layer of ochre, which is usually red or white, occasionally yellow, and rarely black.
+In all cases, the bark is first covered with a layer of ochre, which is usually red or white, occasionally yellow or black.

-Border

-The border, if present, is usually yellow.
-When Donald Thomson first came to Yirrkala in 1933, only paintings with clan designs had borders.
-Nowadays, borders may be found on any type of painting.

-Dividing lines and feature blocks
+Borders, dividing lines, and feature blocks

-A painting is often divided into several distinct sections (or "feature blocks") by a series of dividing lines.
-Each feature block can be regarded as a complete composition, distinct from the other feature blocks.
-Sometimes different feature blocks depict different scenes in a story, and the painting as a whole tells the whole story.
+The border, if present, is usually yellow (which originated from a Yirrkala clan design).
+The paintings are sometimes divided into sections known as feature blocks, which feature either separate stories, or scenes in a story.

 Figurative designs

 Figurative designs resemble a real (or mythological) object or being.
-Thus, a figurative design of a possum “looks like” a possum, as opposed to being an abstract symbol for a possum, which is recognisable only to someone familiar with this symbolism.
+Thus, a figurative design of a possum resembles a possum, as opposed to being an abstract symbol for a possum, which is recognisable only to someone familiar with this symbolism.
 Most commercially available bark paintings contain recognisable figurative designs that often tells a traditional story.

-Geometric designs
+Geometric or figurative designs

-Geometric designs are representational symbols, and their meaning often depends on context and on who painted the painting.
+Geometric are representational symbols, and their meaning often depends on context and on who painted the painting.
 The same symbol can also have different meanings.
-For example, a circle might represent a water hole, a campsite, a mat, a campfire, a nut, an egg, a hole left by maggots, etc., depending on context.
+For example, a circle might represent a water hole, a campsite, a mat, a campfire, a nut, or an egg, depending on context.
 Yolngu culture takes a holistic view of the world, in which these meanings may not be so very different after all.
-Morphy gives the example of a circle and a line, which a non-initiate is told represents a “kangaroo water hole”, and depicts a water hole with a creek running into it.
-At a later ceremony, when he says he knows it's a “kangaroo water hole”, he is told “That water hole was made by the old man kangaroo digging in the ground with his tail to make a well for water, using his tail as a digging stick”.
+Morphy gives the example of a circle and a line, which a non-initiate is told represents a "kangaroo water hole", and depicts a water hole with a creek running into it.
+At a later ceremony, when he says he knows it's a kangaroo water hole, he is told "That water hole was made by the old man kangaroo digging in the ground with his tail to make a well for water, using his tail as a digging stick".
 Later, he is told an even more complex story involving a female kangaroo.
 (See Morphy for the detailed story.)

 Clan designs

-Unlike the previous components of the painting, Clan designs are sacred and initially did not appear on public paintings, although nowadays they can be seen on commercial paintings.
+Unlike the previous components of the painting, clan designs are sacred and initially did not appear on public paintings, although nowadays they can be seen on commercial paintings.
 A clan design may consist of a combination of symbols, geometric designs, and cross hatching, One clan symbol, for example, consists of a series of interlocking diamonds painted in particular colours, whilst another includes symbols of a “sugar-bag” (wild honey).
 A Yolngu person can immediately identify the clan and moiety of the painter from that design, which then also provides further context for interpreting the symbolism of the geometric designs.